BendikSolevag/368project/README.md

 - A description of NbBERT can be found <a href="https://arxiv.org/pdf/2104.09617.pdf">here</a>
 - A description of NorBERT can be found <a href="https://aclanthology.org/2021.nodalida-main.4.pdf">here</a>

-We found that Huggingface had a well developed knowledge base, and found (this article)[https://huggingface.co/transformers/training] on fine tuning a pretrained model particularly helpful.
+We found that Huggingface had a well developed knowledge base, and found <a href="https://huggingface.co/transformers/training">this article</a> on fine tuning a pretrained model particularly helpful.